tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 1. It MUST offer to negotiate TLS 1.3 or above.
 1. If it compressed any extensions in EncodedClientHelloInner, it MUST copy the corresponding extensions from ClientHelloInner.
-1. It MUST ensure that all extensions or parameters in ClientHelloInner that might change in response to receiving HelloRetryRequest match that in ClientHelloOuter.
-See {{client-hrr}} for more information.
 1. It MUST copy the legacy\_session\_id field from ClientHelloInner.
 This allows the server to echo the correct session ID for TLS 1.3's compatibility mode (see Appendix D.4 of {{RFC8446}}) when ECH is negotiated.